nebelgrau77/dockerized_notebook/README.md

 * Run the command `docker-compose up` (`docker compose up` on Windows)
 * Click one of the URLs printed to the terminal.
 This will open a Jupyter notebook session in your browser.
+* Open http://localhost:5000 to access MLflow user interface.

 There are some simple demo notebooks included:
+* `mlflow_test.ipynb` for a simple scikit-learn experiment, tracked with MLflow
 * `iris_dataset.ipynb` with some basic dataset exploration and visualization
 * `pandas_demo.ipynb` with a basic pandas Dataframe creation and aggregation